gaultier/blog/kahns_algorithm.md

 }
 ```

-Then, using this helper, we can define a second helper to initially collect all the nodes with no incoming edge (`Line 2` in the algorithm):
+Then, using this helper, we can define a second helper to initially collect all the nodes with no incoming edge (line 2 in the algorithm):

 ```js
 function getNodesWithNoIncomingEdge(adjacencyMatrix, nodes) {